 - “We want to feature you on Fox Business!”
 We get these all the time, but they usually try to go around us and speak directly to our client.
 Even when we return the call, they often call our clients and tell them they just can’t reach us.
 There are a number of production houses who buy remnant space — 30 to 60 minutes at a time — from Fox or another network, or from the airlines to fill in-flight time.
 The programming is not from the outlet, and they often air at non-desirable times.

 As legitimate media outlets work to modify their business models, we’ve found a couple of recent opportunities that actually made sense.
 There are two things we think are critical to even consider an opportunity: the inclusion of a bylined story by a staff writer and a strong targeted fit (e.g., a special issue for a cybersecurity trade show pitched to a cybersecurity company).
 Anything less will be seen as what it is — advertising.

-Unfortunately, these pay-to-play stories are easily recognized.
+Unfortunately, these pay-to-play stories aren’t easily recognized.
 Now you’ve not only paid for something that likely didn’t do you much good, you may have actually damaged your brand’s reputation.
 As with most things in life, good opportunities are earned.

 One way to guarantee earned media for your business is to hire an agency that is familiar in your space to do the heavy lifting (e.g., pitching) for you.
 Alternatively, if you have a good story to tell, we recommend hitting the ground running and developing a solid pitch to tailor to each outlet you reach out to.
 This can be time-consuming, but again, all good things come from a little extra work.